Search policies and procedures by title or keyword

-Recipient strongly encourages all individuals to report incidents of sexual misconduct or power-based violence even if the individual does not intend to pursue a complaint.
-In addition, Recipient should take prompt action to provide supportive measures for the safety and well-being of any affected person as well as the campus community.
+Recipient strongly encourages all individuals to report incidents of power-based violence or sexual misconduct even if the individual does not intend to pursue a Formal Complaint.
+In addition, Recipient should take prompt action to provide Supportive Measures for the safety and well-being of any affected person as well as the campus community.

 To make a Report, a reporting individual may do one or more of the following:

 The name and contact information for Recipient’s Title IX Coordinator and Deputy Coordinator are listed below.

 B. Reporting Options

 Individuals are encouraged to report to any of the sources below.
 Recipient supports, encourages and will assist those who have been the victim of alleged power-based violence or sexual misconduct to report the incident to any individual or entity listed below.
 If an individual chooses to make an initial report to an employee other than the Title IX Coordinator or the Deputy Coordinator, that employee must refer the information to the Chief Title IX Coordinator or the Deputy Title IX Coordinator because the Title IX Office bears responsibility for responding to reports of power-based violence.
 Once the information is received by the Title IX Coordinator, it should constitute a report.

 The Title IX Coordinator and Deputy Coordinator’s information is below: